 DISCUSSION:

-A major problem encountered in the 8-oxodGuo analyses by HPLC methods is the possible induction of its formation during the workup procedures of DNA extraction, DNA hydrolysis, and concentration of DNA hydrolysates22,37.
-In order to minimize the problem of 8-oxodGuo artifactual formation, it is recommended the addition of deferoxamine to all DNA extraction, storage and hydrolysis solutions, the use of the sodium iodide chaotropic method and avoidance of phenol in DNA extraction, as well as the use of DNA amounts close to 100 μg in the hydrolysis procedure to minimize the contribution of spurious oxidation to the final result38.
+A major problem found in the 8-oxodGuo analyses by HPLC methods is the possible induction of its formation during the workup procedures of DNA extraction, DNA hydrolysis, and concentration of DNA hydrolysates22,38.
+In order to minimize the problem of 8-oxodGuo artifactual formation, it is recommended the addition of deferoxamine to all DNA extraction, storage and hydrolysis solutions, the use of the sodium iodide chaotropic method and avoidance of phenol in DNA extraction, as well as the use of DNA amounts close to 100 μg in the hydrolysis procedure to minimize the contribution of spurious oxidation to the final result39.
 We took into account the recommendations cited above, except the use of the sodium iodide chaotropic method for DNA extraction.
 Instead, for simplicity, we used commercial solutions for DNA extraction, adding deferoxamine to them before use.
 In addition, the obtained DNA hydrolysates were directly injected into a first column of the HPLC-ESI-MS/MS system for a previous separation of 8-oxodGuo from the normal nucleosides.
 Immediately before the elution of 8-oxodGuo, a switching valve was used to divert the first column eluent to a second column where further separation and peak narrowing were achieved.
 This approach allowed adequate sensitivity for 8-oxodGuo quantification free from interferences.
 The most similar approach for quantification of 8-oxodGuo in DNA was described by Chao and coworkers22, who used a trap column for sample cleanup and 8-oxodGuo retention prior to sample elution into the analytical column, using a switching valve between the columns.
 Alternatively, a concentration step of 8-oxodGuo collected from fractions eluted from HPLC separations of DNA hydrolysates prior to HPLC-ESI-MS/MS analyses was performed15, which is much more laborious.

-Reported basal levels of 8-oxodGuo in rodent lung tissue, based on HPLC analyses, range from 180 – 450/108 dGuo23,39-42, 1,340 – 2,120/108 dGuo43, or approximately 3,000/108 dGuo44,45, with the lowest values obtained from DNA extraction methods by using sodium iodide.
+Reported basal levels of 8-oxodGuo in rodent lung tissue, based on HPLC analyses, range from 180 – 450/108 dGuo23,40-43, 1,340 – 2,120/108 dGuo44, or approximately 3,000/108 dGuo45,46, with the lowest values obtained from DNA extraction methods by using sodium iodide.
 The mean 8-oxodGuo level found here in the lung of mice exposed to ambient air was 2,124/108 dGuo.
 The level increased to 2,466/108 dGuo in the animals exposed to ambient air enriched in PM2.5 (Table 3)34.
 It is possible that the sensitivity for detection of differences between groups could be improved by extracting the DNA with the sodium iodide chaotropic method.
-In the present study, the mean 8-oxodGuo levels found in control mice lung, kidney, and liver DNA were, respectively, 2.0, 1.8, and 2.7 times higher than the median basal level (1,047/108 dGuo) obtained by the European Standards Committee on Oxidative DNA Damage (ESCODD) in an inter-laboratory assessment of 8-oxodGuo in DNA extracted from standard samples of pig liver37.
+In the present study, the mean 8-oxodGuo levels found in control mice lung, kidney, and liver DNA were, respectively, 2.0, 1.8, and 2.7 times higher than the median basal level (1,047/108 dGuo) obtained by the European Standards Committee on Oxidative DNA Damage (ESCODD) in an inter-laboratory assessment of 8-oxodGuo in DNA extracted from standard samples of pig liver38.